 Looking for a full-frame DSLR but don't want to spend upward of $2,000?
-Canon's EOS 6D Mark II (currently on sale for $1,299; MSRP $1,799) is a little old, but this 26-MP camera can shoot at 6.6 frames per second, and it has a number of smart features — such as a 45-point autofocus system and a fully articulated touch-screen LCD — that make it a pretty good deal.
-Especially when you can get it on sale.
+Canon's EOS 6D Mark II (currently on sale for $1,299; MSRP $1,799) is a little old, but this 26-MP camera can shoot at 6.6 frames per second, and it has a number of smart features — such as a 45-point autofocus system and a fully articulated touch-screen LCD — that make it a pretty good deal, and enough to make it to our best DSLR cameras page.

 Who is this camera for?